RemoteStar-AI/remotestar-backend/src/routes/v6/call-api.md

 # Call API Documentation

 ## Overview
 The Call API provides endpoints for managing voice calls using Vapi integration.
-It supports both immediate outbound calls and scheduled calls, with assistant management and call history tracking.
+It supports both immediate outbound calls and scheduled calls, with assistant management and call history tracking. **Scheduled calls are limited to 5 concurrent active calls per 10-minute window.**

 ## Base URL
 ```